 Resource affinity allows the resource mastering of the frequently used resources on its local node, it uses dynamic resource mastering to move the location of the resource masters.
-Normally resource mastering only happens when a instance joins or leaves the RAC environment, as of Oracle 10g R2 mastering occurs at the object level which helps fine-grained object remastering.
+Normally resource mastering only happens when an instance joins or leaves the RAC environment, as of Oracle 10g R2 mastering occurs at the object level which helps fine-grained object remastering.
 There are a number of parameters that can be used to dynamically remaster an object

 _gc_affinity_time specifies interval minutes for re-mastering

-_gc_affinity_limit defines the number of times a instance access the resource before remastering, setting to 0 disable remastering
+_gc_affinity_limit defines the number of times a instance access the resource before remastering, setting to 0 disables remastering

 _gc_affinity_minimum defines the minimum number of times a instance access the resource before remastering

 _lm_file_affinity disables dynamic remastering for the objects belonging to those files